Our Dallas Arts District location will be closed March 3 through April 5 in preparation for upcoming exhibitions.

-Over the span of twenty years, Woolfalk has undertaken the project of world-building in which a fictional race of women known as Empaths inhabit an Empathic Universe.
-These hybrid beings of Empaths have reconfigured and rearticulated the contours of their bodies by genetically fusing with plants.
-More aptly, the Empaths brought into existence changes in human biology.
-In the Empath world, technology is coeval to the genetic and social interdependence of plant life with humans.
-Through this techno-genetic perspective, visitors engage in an alternative mode of being in which the Empaths, as a lived-in community, invite us to center the emotions of compassion, empathy, and love.
+Over the span of twenty years, Woolfalk has undertaken the project of world-building in which a fictional race of women known as Empathics inhabit an Empathic Universe.
+These hybrid beings of Empathics have reconfigured and rearticulated the contours of their bodies by genetically fusing with plants.
+More aptly, the Empathics brought into existence changes in human biology.
+In the Empathic world, technology is coeval to the genetic and social interdependence of plant life with humans.
+Through this techno-genetic perspective, visitors engage in an alternative mode of being in which the Empathics, as a lived-in community, invite us to center the emotions of compassion, empathy, and love.

 For this immersive installation of Cloud Quilt, Woolfalk created a dynamic interplay of symbols and imagery by drawing on her vast analog and digital archives of past projects.
 As such, her practice is one of collage or of quilting.
 According to Woolfalk, “A quilt is an object of comfort, warmth, and protection, and it is also a space for dreaming.
 With this work, I took a number of historical elements from the Empathic Universe that resonate specifically with the Crow Museum’s collection, and quilted them together so the audience can experience what being immersed in that world feels like.”